First there have been Xiongnu or Hunu Amazons or redhaired giants.

 The real Asian ancestor is white huntress who trained both girls and boys

+into one of most glorious armadas of all times.
 They held Mongols captive and tatooed their faces ,those that survived were held as slaves.

 Xiongnu Emporium lasted till 5th century AD when Hun took over but even then they married Xiongnu to keep a seat on the throne.